-It is very important to understand your state dental practice act, since these statutes often include express specific language addressing the standard of care.
-Also note that the current American Dental Association Principles of Ethics and Code of Professional Conduct is incorporated into many states' dental regulations or professional requirements: see the Legal section of the manual bibliography for a link to the Code on the dental association website.
+It is very important to understand your state dental practice act, since these statutes often include specific language addressing the standard of care.
+Also note that the current American Dental Association Principles of Ethics and Code of Professional Conduct is incorporated into the dental regulations or professional requirements of many states.
 In a dental professional liability cause of action, a violation of the dental practice act is often presented as a per se breach of the standard of care.